TheLimePixel/bento/features.md

 - [Type Members](features.md#type-members)
 - [Type Parameters](features.md#type-parameters)

-Traits are a special form of codata where instead of defining members for objects of the type, they define members for objects of another type, which is the first type parameter in the declaration.
+Traits are a special form of data type which define members for other data types, which are the first type parameter in the declaration.
 Additionally, for a given set of parameters traits have only one global implementation object.

 Importing a trait allows you to use all its members on objects of types which implement it, such that all members defined within the trait have a trait object as a contextual parameter.
 Any function with a trait object as a